Jintram/pipeline_tau-from-uniformimage/readme.md

 The following columns need to be defined in the metadata file:

-- **Analysis_ID** A string that is used later to give output files and dirs a recognizable name.
+- **Analysis_ID:** A string that is used later to give output files and dirs a recognizable name.
-- **Datadir File** Directory with data, potentially with subdirectories, which can be defined per sample in the subdir column.
+- **Datadir File:** Directory with data, potentially with subdirectories, which can be defined per sample in the subdir column.
-- **Sample** Sample name, used in plots for identification
+- **Sample:** Sample name, used in plots for identification
-- **File** Tif filename for this sample, without the .tif extension. (.tif extensions are assumed though.)
+- **File:** Tif filename for this sample, without the .tif extension. (.tif extensions are assumed though.)
-- **Condition** For each Sample, it is assumed there are two measurements, which are identified by "Condition".
+- **Condition:** For each Sample, it is assumed there are two measurements, which are identified by "Condition".
 "Condition" should have one of two values, which you can define yourself.
-- **Condition_int** These two conditions should also be represented by integer numbers, ie 0 and 1, in this column.
+- **Condition_int:** These two conditions should also be represented by integer numbers, ie 0 and 1, in this column.
-- **subdir** See "Datadir"
+- **subdir:** See "Datadir"

 Example: